tianocore-docs/edk2-BuildSpecification/4_edk_ii_build_process_overview/43_pre-build_stage_overview.md

      system parses the name of the 'map' file that contains an ordered list of VPD PCDs.

-   * There are some PCD values that get set in the FDF file, listed in binary INF files or listed in source INF files, so generating the C files is delayed until all PCD values have been finalized.
+   * There are some PCD values that get set on the command line, in the FDF file, listed in binary INF files or listed in source INF files, so generating the C files is delayed until all PCD values have been finalized.

 4. Obtain the FDF filename and obtain the Flash related PCDs from the FDF file.
    FeatureFlag and FixedAtBuild PCD names which are defined in the DSC file can